Connect with others who understand.

 Always get medical advice, if possible, before going to the hospital for a relapse.
 An unnecessary trip to the emergency department can be expensive, time-consuming, and uncomfortable, with long waits.
 “Ugh.
 Sitting in the emergency room for two hours now.
 My neurologist wants MRIs — thinks I’m relapsing again.
 My whole body hurts😔🤕,” a member said.

-If you experience severe neurological symptoms but can’t reach your health care provider directly, be sure to let your doctor know as soon as possible that you’re seeking emergency care.
+If you experience severe neurological symptoms but can’t reach your health care provider directly, let your doctor know as soon as possible that you’re seeking emergency care.

 Pseudo-Relapses or Fluctuations

 MS symptoms can also intensify during pseudo-relapses, also known as pseudo-exacerbations or fluctuations.
-Pseudo-relapses can be caused by factors such as:
+Pseudo-relapses can be caused by:

 • Viral or bacterial infection